UMAprotocol/protocol/documentation/explainers/tokenized-derivative.md

 prices for all DVM-approved identifiers.
 A user might want to deploy their own Price Feed contract if they'd like to inject custom prices for their token.

+- `marginCurrency`: The address of the ERC20 currency used to collateralize the token. `0x0` is used to represent ETH.

 ### Numerical Parameters

 All of these numerical parameters are decimal numbers using a fixed point representation with 18 decimal places.